The State of Youth Mental Health

 living in communities lack adequate mental health services.

-"National service is a win-win for addressing the teen mental-health crisis because it allows young adults to support each other peer-to-peer while gaining valuable skills and experience, getting paid, and earning a credential."
+"The Youth Mental Health Corps is a win-win because it allows young adults to support each other peer-to-peer while gaining valuable skills and experience, getting paid, and earning a credential."

 –Sheri Kersch Schultz, Schultz Family Foundation co-founder and chair